lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Join the DP0 delegates group to stay informed:**
 Go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 DP0-related news and events are shared as direct messages via the forum to this group.
-If you want email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".
+To recieve email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".
 Joining this group also ensures that you have access to the "Support - DP0 RSP Service Issues" subcategory.

-**Find DP0-related content in the Forum.**
+**Find DP0-related content in the Forum:**
 The `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category is for any and all questions and discussions related to DP0.
 E.g., how to use the RSP's aspects for science; the contents of the DC2 data set; delegate activities; sharing DP0-related notebooks, plots, or results.
 The "Support - DP0 RSP Service Issues" is a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.